 If you are looking for a way to skirt the act of paying for commissions, there’s not much you can do.

-As a seller, you must pay the buyer commission out of the funds you get from your home.
-To ensure you get a sale price you enjoy, make sure to factor in the high cost of commissions.
+As a seller, you must pay the buyer commission out of the funds you receive from your home.
+To ensure you get a sale price you enjoy, factor in the high cost of commissions.
 You’ll be glad you did.